IsoNet-cryoET/IsoNet/tutorial/Example2.md

 ```

 Then run the following command in your project folder to generate a
-tomogram star file (in this example, the name of tomogram star file is
+tomogram.star file (in this example, the name of tomogram.star file is
 hiv_tomo.star)

 ``` {.bash language="bash"}